The following Gunrou-Den FAQ is compliments of

 Nabil Fikri - For lending me the PS2 and buying the game for me!

-Duchamp - For asking so many questions that got replied with equally many
+Duchamp - For asking so many questions that got replied with equally

 answers.